blekane/Devopseasylearning/Tia/EKS/Kubernetes-Architecture/README.md

         - Benefits of Elastic Container Registry (ECR)
     - Docker Hub
         - What is a Docker Registry?
-        - Why should you Docker Hub?
+        - Why should you use Docker Hub?

 5. Kubernetes Architecture